jbcodeforce/kafka-studies/docs/mirrormaker.md

 # Mirror Maker 2.0 Studies

 Mirror Maker 2.0 is the new replication feature of Kafka 2.4.
-In this note we are presenting different test scenario for topic replication.
+In this note we are presenting different test scenarios for topic replication.

 * Replicate from local cluster to Event Streams on Cloud (See detail [in the scenario 1 section](#scenario-1-from-kafka-local-as-source-to-event-streams-on-cloud-as-target))
 * Replicate from [Strimzi](https://strimzi.io/) 'local' Kafka cluster running on OpenShift to Event Streams on Cloud.
 (See detail [in the scenario 2 section](#scenario-2-run-mirror-maker-2-cluster-close-to-target-cluster))